23 Mayals Avenue Blackpill

 Hywel Griffiths was born in Clydach where his vocation was nurtured and discerned.
 Before ordination, he worked as a graphic designer for a company called Menter based in Neath.

 In June 2016, he was ordained a deacon and served in the Parish of Clydach on Tawe covering the churches of Saint Mary’s in Clydach, Saint Michael’s in Trebanos and Saint Peter’s in Pontardawe.
 Shortly after being ordained a priest in June 2017, Hywel became the assistant curate of the Parish of Llwynderw.
-He was made assistant priest in 2019.
+He was made priest-in-charge in 2020.

 Hywel is married to Sian and they have two children and four grandchildren.
 He enjoys many interests including gardening, walking, sports, particularly following the Ospreys and DIY.